e-Invoicing in Malaysia | A Complete Guide for 2025 Businesses

 15 min

-In March 2023, the Inland Revenue Board of Malaysia (IRBM) introduced mandatory electronic invoicing (e-invoicing) through a phased implementation plan.
-All businesses registered in Malaysia are required to generate e-invoices for B2B, B2G, and B2C transactions.
-The first phase mandates businesses with an annual turnover exceeding RM100 million to adopt e-invoicing by August 1, 2024.
-This initiative aims to streamline tax compliance, reduce tax evasion, and support Malaysia's digital economy.
-In this article, we’ll cover the following:
+In March 2023, the Inland Revenue Board of Malaysia (IRBM) launched e-invoicing in Malaysia as part of a phased rollout.
+This initiative requires all Malaysian-registered businesses to issue e-invoices for B2B, B2G, and B2C transactions.
+The first phase, starting August 1, 2024, targets businesses with an annual turnover exceeding RM100 million.
+Malaysia e-invoicing aims to enhance tax compliance, curb tax evasion, and boost the country's digital economy.

-• What exactly is an e-invoice in Malaysia, and how it works
+• What is an e-invoice, and how it works

-• A step-by-step guide to the e-invoicing process for B2B and B2C transactions
+• Step-by-step guide for B2B and B2C e-invoicing

 • Types of e-invoices businesses must issue

-• The benefits and challenges of e-invoicing for businesses
+• Benefits and challenges of e-invoicing in Malaysia

 • How Complyance can help your business with e-invoicing compliance